 Sometimes, the police ask to meet with people when they already have a warrant for the person’s arrest.
 Other times, they have enough evidence to arrest someone and they simply want the person to meet them so they can be formally placed under arrest.
 And in other cases, the police do not have enough evidence to charge someone, and they are hoping the person tells them something that gives them enough evidence to arrest them.

-If the police want to meet with you, you should consider calling a lawyer for advice before meeting with the police.
+If the police want to meet with you, you should consider calling a lawyer for advice before meeting with them.
 (See below.)
 If you meet with the police and they tell you that you are under arrest or that you are being detained, tell them you want to speak to a lawyer immediately.
 You have the right to speak with a lawyer before the police question you or attempt to take a statement from you.
-For more information, see: Your rights when you are arrested.

 If the police think a person may have committed an offence, it is not unusual for them to contact the person and ask them to give a statement about the incident.
 They may call and say they want to “set up a meeting” to “discuss an incident.”
 Or they may say that they want to “give you a chance to tell your side of the story” so they can “decide how they are going to handle things.”
 They may say “this is your opportunity to tell us what happened” or warn you that “if you do not speak with me, I will have to assume everything (someone else) told me is true, and that’s how I will write my report.”